ddev/ddev.com/src/content/blog/ddev-local-for-laravel-teams.md

 php artisan $@
 ```

-This way you can now just use `ddev artisan …`.
+This way you can now run `ddev artisan …`.
 It’s trifling, but pleasant.

 ### 3. Share It!